Prasanna1Mula/VHDL-codes-/README.md

 ## 15. UpDown Counter
 This program implements a configurable N-bit up-down counter with asynchronous reset and parallel load capability.

 **Description** : A versatile bidirectional counter that can count up or down based on the up control signal.
 Features asynchronous reset (reset) for immediate initialization.
 Includes parallel load functionality (load and data_in) to preset the counter value.
-Configurable bit-width via the WIDTH generic parameter (default: 4 bits)
+Configurable bit-width via the WIDTH generic parameter (default: 4 bits).
 Outputs the current count value on count (WIDTH bits)
 ## How to Use
 1. Compile and simulates the code using a VHDL simulator like ModelSim or Xilinx Vivado.